Please do not contact CPE if you suspect that a child has been abused or neglected.

 Will I Have to Go to Court?

 In the majority of DCYF cases court, action is NOT taken, however, it is possible that your testimony may be needed to uphold the petition so that the child receives the services needed to stay safe.
 There are many reasons why your presence may not be needed, so court appearances are not always a given.

 If you will be required to testify in court, it will be important to meet with the DCYF attorney before the hearing so that you are aware of the information you will be asked.
 You may be asked to provide the DCYF attorney with a copy of your resume and outline your education and professional experience with children to the court, as well as to clarify your relationship with the child or family.

 When I file a report with DCYF Intake, will I be told what will happen with that report?

 Yes, you will be told at the time you make the report or by a follow-up call from Intake if the report will be sent on for an investigation or not.

 If the report is investigated will I be told about the results of the investigation?

 Confidentiality prevents DCYF from disclosing the outcome of the investigation, but you will be told, as a professional reporter, whether DCYF will continue to remain involved with the family or not.

-What if I have information about a child that resides in another state that may be abused or neglected in that state?
+What if I have information about a child that resides in another state who may be abused or neglected in that state?

 You are welcome to call the DCYF Intake Unit and discuss the concerns you have.
 You may be given the telephone number to report your concerns to the other state or DCYF may make that call as well.